-The both of them were contemporaries and they were fierce opponents of each other and their arguments centred on calculus, the stability of the universe and on the nature of space and time.
+Both of them were contemporaries and they were fierce opponents of each other and their arguments centred on calculus, the stability of the universe, and on the nature of space and time.

-Concerning calculus, it was more fierce, as they contended for the original owner of the idea.
+Concerning calculus, it was more fierce, as they contended for who between the two of them was the original owner of the idea.
 Though today, physicists now agree that they both discovered calculus independently, it wasn’t this friendly in the late 1600s and early 1700s when their rivalry began.

 However, Leibniz started working on his own version of calculus in 1674, which he published in 1684, that’s ten years later.
 He titled this mathematical exposition of calculus as “Nova Methodus pro Maximis et Minimis”.